Before a head and face CT scan, tell your doctor if you:

 - Are or might be pregnant.

-- Become very nervous in small, tight spaces.
-You need to lie very still inside the MRI magnet.
-You may need medicine to help you relax.
+- Become very nervous in small spaces.
+You need to lie still inside the CT scanner, so you may need a medicine (sedative) to help you relax.

 © Healthwise, Incorporated.